Gruber

 Container unstable

-Container holds a set of dependencies that are lazily generated from their factories and provides a system to override those dependencies for testing
+Container holds a set of dependencies that are lazily computed and provides a system to override those dependencies during testing

 const container = new Container({